 During the first hour after ingestion, users may experience visual changes with extreme changes in mood.
-While hallucinating, the user may suffer impaired depth and time perception accompanied by distorted perception of the shape and size of objects, movements, colors, sound, touch, and the user's own body image.
+While under the influence, the user may suffer impaired depth and time perception accompanied by distorted perception of the shape and size of objects, movements, colors, sound, touch, and the user's own body image.

-LSD blotter paper with match for size comparison
+LSD blotter paper